kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Offline.md

 {% endplantuml %}

 ##### Local Content ID
-The `entryConfig` object provided must include an additional field that is not required when streaming: `localContentId`.
-This is a unique string that is used to map registration information to playback.
+The `entryConfig` object provided must include an additional field that is not used when streaming: `localContentId`.
+This unique string is used to map registration information to playback.
 The same unique string must be provided for both registration and playback.

 #### Check Status
 This allows the application to verify that a downloaded asset is still playable.
 This applies mostly to DRM-protected